telerik/blazor-docs/getting-started/repl.md

 * Telerik UI Asset Manager - provides a summary of the installed Telerik UI package version and a dropdown for selecting one of the [built-in themes]({%slug general-information/themes%}) (Default, Material, Bootstrap) and some of their corresponding [color swatches]({%slug themes-swatches%}).
 By selecting different theme or swatch, you can immediately see the applied styles in the Result View.

-* Startup Config  - by clicking the config icon at the bottom of the Sidebar, you can open the `Startup.cs` file of the project and modify it if desired.
-This way you you can configure services or other settings in the your code.
+* Startup Config  - the config icon at the bottom of the Sidebar opens the `Startup.cs` file of the project.
+You can configure services or other settings there.

 ### Editor